Kazuki Yao: Biography

 Matenrō Theater Company was one of the more popular small theater companies, but it did not generate enough income to keep them afloat.
-For a while, Yao worked part-time while doing theater activities, but when he realized that he couldn't go on like this, he consulted with the staff and was introduced to a production company, which led him to get work in TV dramas and movies.
+For a while, Yao worked part-time while doing theater activities, but when he realized that he could not go on like this, he consulted with the staff and was introduced to a production company, which led him to get work in TV dramas and movies.
 Among them, he had an audition for an anime and made his voice acting debut as Shurugi Nam in the OVA BIRTH.
 Naturally, he had no experience in dubbing, and although he was the lead actor, he did not understand the technical terms included in the director's instructions, but he was helped by his co-stars Keiko Toda and Jōji Yanami, and he still looks up to them as his teachers.

 In 1985, Yao played the role of Shinobu Fujiwara in the TV anime series Dancouga – Super Beast Machine God.
 This is the series that Yao considers most memorable, and he says it was the show that made him understand what it meant to play an anime character.
 In addition, Shinobu's line, "I'll do it!" (やってやるぜ！, Yatte yaruze!) is a byword for Yao, and is often quoted in other works.
 In the arcade game Kaiser Knuckle, in addition to "I'll do it!", he also shouts, "Dancouga!" in some scenes.
 He also sang a song called "YATTE YARUZE!", which is included in his 1986 album YAO.

 After working for Haikyō, M-Company, and Sigma Seven (May 20, 2004 – May 2009), he became a member of Max Mix on June 1, 2009.

+On December 8, 2024, the staff of the One Piece anime television series announced that Yao would be stepping down from his role as Franky, the staff stated in an announcement that this was part of a long discussion process.
+A "graduation ceremony" for Yao was held on December 22 of that year during Jump Festa, where the show announced his replacement as Subaru Kimura.